kcnorton/Basic-Java-Programming/README.md

 # Java-Programming-Solving-Problems-With-Software

-This repository holds the work I completed for Java Programming: Solving Problems with Software.
+This repository holds small projects I completed as practice with Java.

 ### Projects include: